Jessica Pegula's Success and Achievements in Timeline

 A closer look at the biggest achievements of Jessica Pegula.
 Awards, milestones, and records that define success.

-Jessica Pegula is an American professional tennis player.
-She achieved a career-high singles ranking of world No. 3 in October 2022 and a doubles ranking of world No. 1 in September 2023.
-Pegula reached the singles final at the 2024 US Open and at the 2023 WTA Finals.
-In doubles, she was a finalist at the 2022 French Open (with Coco Gauff) and the 2023 US Open mixed doubles (with Austin Krajicek).
+Jessica Pegula is a highly accomplished American professional tennis player.
+She has achieved top rankings in both singles and doubles, reaching world No. 3 in singles in October 2022 and world No. 1 in doubles in September 2023.
+Pegula's notable achievements include reaching the finals of the 2024 US Open in singles, as well as the 2023 WTA Finals.
+In doubles, she was a finalist at the 2022 French Open with Coco Gauff, and the 2023 US Open in mixed doubles with Austin Krajicek, marking her as a significant presence in professional tennis.

 2018: First WTA Tour Singles Final

-In 2018, Jessica Pegula reached her first WTA Tour singles final at the Tournoi de Québec in September, losing to Pauline Parmentier in straight sets.
+In 2018, Jessica Pegula reached her first WTA Tour singles final at the Tournoi de Québec in September, losing to Pauline Parmentier in the final.

-In 2021, Jessica Pegula reached the Australian Open quarterfinal.
+In 2021, Jessica Pegula reached the quarterfinal of the Australian Open.

-In May 2021, at the Italian Open, Jessica Pegula recorded the biggest victory of her career over world No. 2, Naomi Osaka.
-She then prevailed over Ekaterina Alexandrova, and set up a quarterfinal match with Petra Martić.
-This helped her enter the top 30 for the first time.
+In May 2021, at the Italian Open, Jessica Pegula achieved the biggest victory of her career by defeating world No. 2, Naomi Osaka, in the second round.
+She reached top 30 for the first time.

 On January 31, 2022, following her performance at the Australian Open, Jessica Pegula achieved her highest rankings in singles (No. 16) and doubles (No. 41).

-On June 6, 2022, Jessica Pegula broke into the top 10 in the singles rankings for the first time, achieving world No. 8, after reaching the quarterfinals at the French Open.
+On June 6, 2022, Jessica Pegula broke into the top 10 in the singles rankings for the first time, at world No. 8, after reaching the quarterfinals at the French Open.
+She also entered her first major final in doubles, partnering with Gauff.

 In October 2022, Jessica Pegula achieved a career-high singles ranking of world No. 3.